Saar25/PlanetEngine/README.md

 renderer.render(new RenderContext(camera), model);
 ```

-the rendering pipeline consists of some primary interfaces
+The rendering pipeline consists of some primary interfaces

 ### Vertex

-represents a vertex of the mesh
+Represents a vertex of the mesh

 ```kotlin
 interface Vertex3D : Vertex {